-- 5.1 The Internal Audit Service remains independent of the other functions of the Combined Fire Authority and no member of the Internal Audit Service has any executive or operational responsibilities.
-Auditors are expected to deploy impartial and objective professional judgement in all their work. - 5.2 The Internal Audit Service's work programme and priorities are determined in consultation with senior management and the Audit Committee but remain a decision for the head of internal audit.
-The head of internal audit and audit manager have direct access to and freedom to report in their own names and without fear or favour to all officers and members, and specifically the Audit Committee.
-They have the formal opportunity prior to each committee meeting to meet with the chair of the Audit Committee. - 5.3 All auditors make an annual declaration of their interests and update this during the year as necessary, and where any auditor has a real or perceived conflict of interest this is managed to maintain the operational independence of the service as a whole.
+- 3.9 The Internal Audit Service remains independent of the other functions of the Combined Fire Authority and no member of the Internal Audit Service has any executive or operational responsibilities.
+Auditors are expected to deploy impartial and objective professional judgement. - 3.10 The Internal Audit Service's work programme and priorities are determined in consultation with senior management but remain a decision for the head of internal audit.
+The head of internal audit has direct access to and freedom to report in her own name and without fear or favour to all officers and members, and specifically the Audit Committee.
+She has the formal opportunity prior to each committee meeting to meet with the chair of the Audit Committee. - 3.11 All auditors make an annual declaration of their interests and update this during the year as necessary, and where any auditor has a real or perceived conflict of interest this is managed to maintain the operational independence of the service as a whole.
 If independence or objectivity are impaired in fact or appearance, then the nature of the impairment is disclosed as appropriate.
-The head of internal audit makes an annual declaration that the internal audit function is operationally independent. - 5.4 All auditors also make an annual declaration that they have read and are aware of the obligations placed on them by the Public Sector Internal Audit Standards and, specifically the Code of Ethics.
-They each acknowledge that they must adhere to the Code of Ethics and demonstrate integrity, objectivity, competence and confidentiality in the discharge of all their duties.
+The head of internal audit makes an annual declaration that the internal audit function is operationally independent.

-6 Reporting lines and relationships
+4 Reporting lines and relationships

-- 6.1 The head of internal audit and audit manager report functionally to the Audit Committee and have direct access to senior management of Lancashire Fire and Rescue Service. - 6.2 The head of internal audit and the audit manager have, in addition, access to the chair of the Audit Committee which meets at least four times each year, and the head of internal audit or the audit manager reports to each meeting of that committee under its terms of reference.
-The Audit Committee is responsible for approving the annual audit plan. - 6.3 The head of internal audit and, the Internal Audit Service as a whole, adhere to the requirements of CIPFA's Statement on the Role of the Head of Internal Audit. - 6.4 The Internal Audit Service and the external auditor of the Combined Fire Authority operate to a protocol which sets out the relationship between internal and external audit, and supports regular liaison between the two services, leading to more effective performance of both and avoiding duplication of work.
+- 4.1 The head of internal audit reports functionally to the Audit Committee and has direct access to senior management of Lancashire Fire and Rescue Service. - 4.2 The head of internal audit has, in addition, access to the chair of the Audit Committee which meets at least four times each year, and the head of internal audit or her delegate reports to each meeting of that committee under its terms of reference.
+The Audit Committee is responsible for approving the annual audit plan. - 4.3 The head of internal audit and the Internal Audit Service as a whole, adhere to the requirements of CIPFA's Statement on the Role of the head of Internal Audit. - 4.4 The Internal Audit Service and the external auditor of the Combined Fire Authority operate to a protocol which sets out the relationship between internal and external audit, and supports regular liaison between the two services, leading to more effective performance of both and avoiding duplication of work.

-7 Access to information
+5 Access to information

-- 7.1 The Internal Audit Service has the right of unrestricted and direct access to the records (however held), assets, premises and officers of Lancashire Fire and Rescue Service.
-The Internal Audit Service has the authority to obtain all such information and explanations as it considers necessary to fulfil its responsibilities. - 7.2 Internal auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
+- 5.1 The Internal Audit Service has the right of unrestricted and direct access to the records (however held), assets, premises and officers of Lancashire Fire and Rescue Service.
+The Internal Audit Service has the authority to obtain all such information and explanations as it considers necessary to fulfil its responsibilities. - 5.2 Internal auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
 They are prudent in the use and protection of information acquired in the course of their duties and shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to the Combined Fire Authority's legitimate and ethical objectives.

-8 Internal audit resources
+6 Internal audit resources